Asylum-Lang-Foundation/Manual/docs/_sources/walkthrough/helloWorld.md.txt

 # First Program (Hello World)
 Ah, the hello world.
 The first program that one makes in a new language.
 The sanity check that all is well.
-In Asylum, making such a program is relatively straightforward:
+In Asylum, making such a program is relatively straight-forward:

 ```rust
 println("Hello World!");